“In the stock market, the only way to get a bargain is to buy what most investors are selling.”

-The Hodges Small Cap Fund remains well diversified across industrials, transportation, financial services, technology, and consumer-related names, which we expect could contribute to the Fund's long-term performance.
-The Fund has recently taken profits in several stocks that appeared fairly valued relative to their underlying fundamentals, and established several new positions in stocks that we view as having an attractive risk/reward profile.
-The total number of stocks held in the Fund at the end of the recent quarter was 53 compared to 48 at the beginning of the quarter.
-The top ten holdings at the end of the quarter represented 33.72% of the Fund's holdings and included Texas Pacific Land Trust (TPL), Nutanix, Inc. (NTNX), Eagle Materials Inc. (EXP), United States Steel (X), Encore Wire (WIRE), RSP Permian (RSPP), Brunswick (BC), U.S. Concrete (USCR), Legacy Texas Financial Group (LTXB), and Integrated Device Technology (IDTI).
+The Hodges Small Cap Fund remains well diversified across industrials, transportation, financial services, technology, and consumer-related names, which we believe can contribute to the Fund's long-term performance.
+The Fund has recently taken profits in several stocks that appeared fairly valued relative to their underlying fundamentals and established several new positions that we view as having an attractive risk/reward profile.
+The total number of stocks held in the Fund at the end of the recent quarter was 51 compared to 54 at the beginning of the quarter.
+The top ten holdings at the end of the quarter represented 34.01% of the Fund's holdings and included Texas Pacific Land Trust (TPL), Exact Sciences Corp.
+(EXAS), Commercial Metals Co.
+(CMC), Cleveland Cliffs Inc. (CLF), Eagle Materials Inc. (EXP), Century Communities Inc. (CCS), Brooks Automation Inc. (BRKS), NCR Corp.
+(NCR), Hilltop Holdings Inc. (HTH) and Yeti Holdings (YETI).

 Hodges Blue Chip Equity Income Fund (HDPBX)

-The Hodges Blue Chip Equity Income Fund experienced a gain of 2.47% in the second quarter of 2018 compared to a gain of 3.57% for the Russell 1000 Index.
-For the trailing twelve months, the fund experienced a total return of 14.09% compared to a 14.54% return for the Russell 1000 Index.
-Negative performance relative to the benchmark in the recent quarter largely reflected weakness in several of the Fund’s high quality industrial and technology stocks.
-Looking ahead, we are finding plenty of attractive high quality dividend-paying stocks that we believe may offer upside in addition to dividend income as stable corporate profits support the ability of companies to pay out dividends.
-The Blue Chip Equity Income portfolio remains well diversified in companies that we believe can generate above average income and total returns on a risk adjusted basis.
-Top ten holdings at the end of the quarter represented 47.92% of the Fund's holdings and included Boeing (BA), The Home Depot, Inc. (HD), Apple Inc. (AAPL), Microsoft Corporation (MSFT), Facebook (FB), Oneok, Inc. (OKE), Union Pacific Corporation (UNP), Citigroup Inc. (C), Southwest Airlines (LUV), and Visa Inc. (V).
+The Hodges Blue Chip Equity Income Fund experienced a gain of 4.14% in the second quarter of 2019 compared to a gain of 4.25% for the Russell 1000 Index.
+Year-to-date the Fund’s return has amounted to 17.79% compared to 18.84% for the Russell 1000 Index for the period ending June 30, 2019.
+Looking ahead, we see the current investing landscape as offering plenty of attractive high-quality dividend-paying stocks with solid upside potential, as well as dividend income supported by stable corporate profits.
+The Blue-Chip Equity Income Fund remains well diversified in companies that we believe can generate above average income and total returns on a risk adjusted basis.
+Top ten holdings at the end of the quarter represented 48.90% of the Fund's holdings and included Home Depot Inc. (HD), Apple Inc. (AAPL), Microsoft Corp.
+(MSFT), Boeing Co.
+(BA), Union Pacific Corp.
+(UNP), Amazon.com Inc. (AMZN), Walt Disney Corp.
+(DIS), Caterpillar Inc. (CAT), Visa Inc. (V) and Texas Instruments (TXN).

 In conclusion, we remain optimistic regarding the long-term investment opportunities surrounding the Hodges Mutual Funds.
-By offering six distinct mutual fund strategies that cover most major segments of the domestic equity market, we have the opportunity to serve the diverse needs of most financial advisors and individual investors.
+By offering five distinct mutual fund strategies that cover most major segments of the domestic equity market, we can serve the diverse needs of most financial advisors and individual investors.
 Our entire investment team of portfolio managers, analysts, and traders are rigorously studying companies, meeting with management teams, observing trends, and attempting to navigate today's volatile financial markets.
 Feel free to contact us directly if we can address any specific questions.

 The above discussion is based on the opinions of Eric Marshall, CFA, and is subject to change.
 It is not intended to be a forecast of future events, a guarantee of future results, and is not a recommendation to buy or sell any security.
 Portfolio composition and company ownership in the Hodges Funds are subject to daily change.